AdHoc-Protocol/AdHoc-protocol/README.md

 for `car_doors` field code generator could allocate 3 bits in the bits storage

-If some field value in, range `200_005` to `200_078`,
+If some field value is in range `200_005` to `200_078`,

 ```csharp
      [MinMax(200_005, 200_078)] int field;
 ```
-code generator generate code, that store field, in the bits storage and provide getter/setter to add/subtract `200 005` constant.
+The code generator generate code, that store field, in the bits storage and provide getter/setter to add/subtract `200 005` constant.

 ## Varint